The-OpenROAD-Project/OpenSTA/doc/DocBuild.md

-Documention is publish at https://opensta.readthedocs.io/en/latest/ using .readthedocs.yaml.
+Documention is published at https://opensta.readthedocs.io/en/latest/ using .readthedocs.yaml.

 Command documention is declared in the various TCL command file such as search/Search.tcl.